testfairy-blog/VideoCompressionTutorial/README.md

 # Video Compression Tutorial
-iOS - Fine tuned video compression in Swift 4
+iOS - Fine tuned video compression in Swift 4.

+Checkout branches for other versions of Swift.

 ## Features
 * iOS 9+